nayana1507/car_price_data_chatbot/README.md

 | **pandas** | Data loading, cleaning, and filtering. |
 | **gradio** | Creating the web-based chatbot interface. |

-You can install all required packages using the `requirements.txt` file provided.

 ### Data Source

 The notebook requires a file named `cardata.csv`.
 The notebook loads this file, performs a cleaning step (dropping index 100 to 200), and saves a modified version as `cleaned_car_data.csv`.